portworx/px-docs/index.md

 * [Install on Docker](/scheduler/docker/install-standalone.html)
 * [Install on Rancher](/scheduler/rancher/install.html)

-## Install with runC
+## Install with runC (Beta)
 You can run Portworx directly via OCI runC.
-This will run Portworx as a standalone container without any reliance on the Docker daemon.
+This will run Portworx as a standalone OCI container without any reliance on the Docker daemon.
 [Install with RunC](/runc/)

 ## Join us on Slack!